-- Tools are helpful in many of the jobs we do, but use a tool incorrectly and somebody could get hurt. - You should always follow good "tool rules". - Always use the right tool for the job. - Check that all the tools you use are clean and undamaged. - Make sure you know how to properly use the tools that you work with. - Power tools and other electrical equipment require special considerations. - Inspect all power cords... a damaged wire is both a shock hazard and a fire risk. - Too many plugs in one outlet can overload the circuit, blow out a fuse or even start a fire. - So don't create an "octopus". - Remember to unplug or lock-out electrical equipment before attempting repairs. - When you're working near machines with moving parts, make sure appropriate guards are in place. - Remove loose clothing and jewelry that could get caught in the equipment as well. - If your job takes you into a warehouse, be careful how you handle the materials that you're working with. - Use a cart or dolly, or get help if you have to move a heavy or unwieldy object. - Only use powered equipment such as a forklift if you are trained and certified on it. - Consult the operating manual if you have any questions. - Plan your route, take your time and always be aware of what is going on around you.
+- Tools are helpful in many of the jobs we do, but use a tool incorrectly and somebody could get hurt. - You should make sure to follow good "tool rules". - Always use the right tool for the job. - Check that all the tools you use are clean and undamaged. - Make sure you know how to properly use the tools that you work with. - Power tools and other electrical equipment require special considerations. - Inspect all power cords... a damaged wire is both a shock hazard and a fire risk. - Too many plugs in one outlet can overload the circuit, blow out a fuse or even start a fire. - So don't create an "octopus". - Remember to unplug or lock-out electrical equipment before attempting repairs. - When you're working near machines with moving parts, make sure appropriate guards are in place. - Remove loose clothing and jewelry that could get caught in the equipment as well. - If your job involves unloading or moving materials, be careful. - Wear appropriate PPE. - Get help if you have to move a heavy or unwieldy object. - Only use powered equipment such as a forklift if you are trained and certified on it. - Consult the operating manual if you have any questions. - Plan your route, take your time and always be aware of what is going on around you.